Cat Ross signs off each of her electronic messages with this quote:

 Cat has consistently proven that she will continue to take on personal challenges and accomplish philanthropic deeds — because she can.
 She has been dubbed the “philanthropic guru” by her friends, family, and colleagues; a character trait entrenched at a very young age.

 Cat’s selflessness is far-reaching, and her passion for making a difference extends to every corner of her life.
-Through working at various humanitarian jobs in Winnipeg, including The Weekend to end Breast Cancer, the Community Respite Service, the Heart and Stroke Foundation, UNICEF Canada, the Eat So They Can Campaign, the Canadian Centre for Child Protection, Big Brother Big Sisters of Winnipeg, and The Children's Wish Foundation, Cat has demonstrated her relentless willingness to give back to the community.
+Not only has she given her volunteered time and efforts to local organizations and groups, through working at various humanitarian jobs in Winnipeg, including; The Weekend to end Breast Cancer, the Community Respite Service, the Heart and Stroke Foundation, UNICEF Canada, the Canadian Centre for Child Protection, Big Brother Big Sisters of Winnipeg, and The Children's Wish Foundation, the Manitoba Lung Association, and the Winnipeg Humane Society, Cat has demonstrated her relentless willingness to give back to the community.
 The agencies that have benefited from Cat’s kindness are widespread; her generosity is limitless.

 In 2005, Cat decided she wanted to turn her humanitarian efforts global.
 She organized her first Kenya Mission Benefit Concert, a concert featuring local bands who were so easily captivated by her energy that they continue to support Cat in her mission today.
 Cat captures the attention of many people, from radio, entertainment, and schools to continuous charities and global volunteer agencies.
 She enthusiastically shares her passion, thus infecting others with her “can-do” attitude.
 Her inaugural fundraising project provided her with the resources to launch her first distribution trip to Kenya.
-Once in Kenya, Cat worked in four HIV/AIDS clinics in the Kibera slum, monitoring nutrition and medication intake as well as administering massages and stretching exercises.
+Once in Kenya, Cat worked in four HIV/AIDS clinics in the Kibera and surrounding slums, monitoring nutrition and medication intake as well as administering massages and stretching exercises.
 Upon her return to Canada, Cat caught the attention of several schools and organizations and was regularly requested to provide speaking engagements.
 She has spoken with local media and organizations, and at elementary and secondary schools, universities, and conferences.
-She has been featured through many media outlets, in which she described her work in Kenya as “a life-altering experience, that ignites the passion to support those in need whenever and however you can.”
+She has been featured through many media outlets, in which she described her work in Kenya as “a life-altering experience, that ignites my passion to support those in need whenever and however I can.”

 To round off her impressive list of non-stop commitments, Cat founded The Kenya Initiative for Development & Sustainability Inc., also called K.I.D.S.
 Initiative, in April 2010.
 She assembled a group of professionals who, like Cat, are passionate about bettering the future of children globally while inspiring children locally by participating in service learning projects and educational activities.
 In January 2013 their organization was officially registered as a charity through the Canada Revenue Agency.
-Cat now travels to Kenya every year to oversee the distribution of funds and materials into the five core programs that K.I.D.S.
+Cat now travels to Kenya every year to oversee the distribution of funds and materials supporting income generating projects into the core programs that K.I.D.S.
 Initiative supports until sustainable status is reached.
 Cat’s commitment to providing aid to those in need will likely continue for a very long time.